srilakshmikanthanp/clipbirdesk/README.md

 ## Status

-clipbirdek is in development stage, for protocol see [protocol.md](docs/protocol.md) 😄
+clipbirdesk is in the development stage, for protocol see [protocol.md](docs/protocol.md) 😄

 ## Dependencies

-- Qt6 framework
+- Qt6 Framework
-- openssl
+- OpenSSL

 ## Environment